scttnlsn/mubsub/README.md

 A channel maps one-to-one with a capped collection (Mubsub will create these if they do not already exist in the database).
 Optionally specify the byte size of the collection and/or the max number of documents in the collection when creating a channel.

+**WARNING**: You should not create lots of channels because Mubsub will poll from the cursor position.

 ```javascript
 var channel = client.channel('foo', { size: 100000, max: 500 });
 ```